Bohemian Grove: Facilities

-The main encampment area consists of 160 acre of old-growth redwood trees over 1,000 years old, some over 300 ft tall.
+The main encampment area consists of 160 acre of old-growth redwood trees that are more than 1,000 years old, with some exceeding 300 ft in height.

+Camps

-Sleeping quarters, or "camps", are also scattered throughout the grove.
-There were 118 as of 2007.
-These camps, which are frequently patrilineal, are the principal means through which high-level business and political contacts and friendships are formed.
+Sleeping quarters, known as camps, are distributed throughout the Grove.
+As of 2007, there were 118 camps.
+Many are patrilineal and serve as the primary social units through which long-term personal, business, and political relationships are formed.